trambarhq/relaks-starwars-example-sequel/README.md

 ## Bootstrap code

 We have to change the bookstrap code ([main.js](https://github.com/trambarhq/relaks-starwars-example-sequel/blob/master/src/main.js)) a bit. `initialize()` is now declared as `async` as we need to use the `await` operator.
 It initializes a second object, `RouteManager`.
-The route manager maps the URL displayed in the browser's location bar to pages in the front-end.
+The route manager maps the URL displayed in the browser's location bar to a page component.
 It'll also intercept clicks on hyperlinks and handle them internally.

 ```javascript
 import { createElement } from 'react';